coffeejam/AnyTestTrainer/README.md

 ? \<path to the image\> Text of the question

 There could be any number of options and only one right answer.
-If question has only one option (right answer), than other options added randomly from another questions with single answers.
+If question has only one option (right answer), then other options added randomly from another questions with single answers.